 Victoria is a major producer of food and fibre commodities, accounting for approximately one quarter of Australia’s total agricultural production (by value).
-We are also a leading centre for food manufacturing, research and development.
 Artisan agriculture has only recently been acknowledged as a sector in a similar way that grains or dairy are acknowledged as being sectors with their own unique strengths, challenges and markets.
 Consequently, the problems the Artisan Agriculture Sector are experiencing have only recently been identified both at a regional level through community consultation by the Central Highlands Regional Partnerships.
+Some of these challenges have been further compounded by COVID-19 and this project is in a unique position to assist the sector through the challenging economic times ahead.

 - Raise the profile of the Hepburn Shire and greater Central Highlands Artisan Agriculture Producers more broadly